i1ko/Reeco-Ivan_Oleksiuk-Senior_FE_Task/README.md

 ### Storybook Configuration:
 The configuration is located in the .storybook directory.
 This setup uses Vite as the builder for a fast development experience.
 If needed, you can switch to Webpack by modifying the builder settings in .storybook/main.js.

+## Issues to fix and Improvements to be done:
+- [IMPROVEMENT]: to centrate items different modes